Review 765: Avatar: Fire and Ash

 Set a year after the events of The Way of Water and settling in with the Metkayina Clan, Jake (Sam Worthington) and Neytiri's (Zoe Saldana) family grapples with grief after their son Neteyam's (played by Jamie Flatters in The Way of Water) death.
 Eventually, they encounter a new, aggressive Na'vi tribe called the Mangkwan aka Ash People, led by the fiery leader, Varang (Oona "Talisa from Game of Thrones" Chaplin), who has allied with Jake's old enemy, Quaritch (Stephen Lang), as the conflict on Pandora escalates to devastating consequences.

-The Ash People are meant to represent the "Dark Side" of Pandora, they're cult like in their practice and beliefs At least, that seems to be the case on paper, because in a film that's well over three hours, they were shockingly underdeveloped.
+The Ash People are meant to represent the "Dark Side" of Pandora, they're cult like in their practice and beliefs.
+They wear their trauma like a second skin, so consumed by the disaster that befell them that they have anointed their pain as a theology and started spreading to anyone in range.
+At least, that seems to be the case on paper, because in a film that's well over three hours, they were shockingly underdeveloped.
 Oona Chaplin's Varang feels like a secondary villain in this film to Stephen Lang's Quaritch.

 We even get some larger appearances from Joel David Moore and Giovanni Ribisi as Norm Spellman and Parker Selfridge after being demoted to cameos in The Way of Water